OsbornePro/EncrypIT/README.md

 __COMING SOON:__ In the future I will attempt to add a simple way to modify EFS users who have permissions to the soon to be encrypted file.

-To help set up EFS I added a simple script to use that will enable Kerberos Delegation on enabled devices in your domain environment
+To help set up EFS I added a simple script to use that will enable Kerberos Delegation on enabled devices in your domain environment<br>
 __FILE:__ [TrustComputersForDelegation.ps1](https://github.com/OsbornePro/EncrypIT/blob/main/TrustComputersForDelegation.ps1)

 ### How To Encrypt a File or Directory